jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

 ```

-The get_incomplete_mpu_policy() function is pretty simple.
+The ```get_incomplete_mpu_policy()``` function is pretty simple.
 It will take the bucket name as it's parameter and will check if this bucket has lifecycle policy rules in place.
-If there are no lifecycle rules in place, then it will call the create_incomplete_mpu_policy() function to create one.
+If there are no lifecycle rules in place, then it will call the ```create_incomplete_mpu_policy()``` function to create one.
 If there are lifecycle rules already present, then it will check if any of these rules have a explicit inclomplete mpu rule in place.
-If it finds there is an incomplete mpu rule, then it will just exit the function, and if there are none, then call the create_incomplete_mpu_policy() to create one.
+If it finds there is an incomplete mpu rule, then it will just exit the function, and if there are none, then call the ```create_incomplete_mpu_policy()``` to create one.

 This is just a simple implementation to demonstrate an idea.
-It's probably not the most efficient way, nor the most [pythonic](https://docs.python-guide.org/writing/style/) way.
-For example, I probably should be using the [logging](https://docs.python.org/3/howto/logging.html#logging-howto) package to handle the output of the different checks to enhance observability by having well defined logs and outputs, among other things.
+It's probably not the most efficient, nor the most [pythonic](https://docs.python-guide.org/writing/style/) way.
+For example, I probably could be using the [logging](https://docs.python.org/3/howto/logging.html#logging-howto) package to handle the output of the different checks to enhance observability by having well defined logs and outputs, among other things.
 I will probably update this script in the future, but for now, [printing](https://docs.python.org/3/library/functions.html#print) to [stdout](https://en.wikipedia.org/wiki/Standard_streams) should be enough to demonstrate the idea.

 Here's the complete function, we'll brake it down afterwards: